aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/msoformatpicture/_index.md

 ```

-Indicates whether this picture should be displayed in two-color black and white.
+Indicates whether this picture should display in two-color black and white.

 **Returns:**
 boolean